 Cold weather helps my arthritis.
 When I eat raisins soaked in gin, I feel better.
 Slurping a sip of cider vinegar helps with my pain.
 If you suffer from arthritis, no doubt you’ve heard some of these statements.
 As with many conditions, searching for successful ways to deal with arthritis through mainstream and alternative methods is very common.
-If you’re asking yourself- what can help my arthritis, we’ll try to clear up a few of the most popular misconceptions for you.
+If you’re asking yourself- what can help my arthritis, we’ll try to clear up a few of the most popular misconceptions for you – fact or fiction?

 True.
 There is no cure for arthritis; however, the discomfort and pain can be managed through medication, heat, splints, braces, adaptive devices and learning new ways to accomplish everyday tasks and activities.